Five ISA mistakes to avoid

 Leaving old ISAs untouched isn't always a mistake, particularly if the interest rate or terms remain competitive.
 However, it's worth reviewing them regularly.
 Some older ISAs may offer lower interest rates than newer products, meaning your savings are not working as hard as they could be.

-You can transfer ISAs between providers without losing their tax‑free status.
-Importantly, but it's important to use the official transfer process.
+You can transfer ISAs between providers without losing their tax‑free status, but it's important you use the official transfer process.
 Withdrawing and redepositing funds yourself are not the same as transfers, and can affect your allowance.

 Keeping track of your ISAs helps ensure they stay aligned with your goals.